isupreetk/kirtan-frontend/README.md

 ### Music Player App

-This project offers a quick and accurate way to check global weather conditions, helping you stay prepared for unexpected changes.
-Imagine the convenience of making your mornings hassle-free by effortlessly checking the weather forecast, giving you the time to plan your outfit and activities with confidence.
-You'll never be caught off guard by unpredictable weather patterns again; this app provides reliable information, making you feel like you have your own personal meteorologist guiding your choices.

-### Languages and Tools Used:

-HTML, SASS, JavaScript, React, JSON, GIT

 ### Home Screen

 The website is a collection of spiritual recitation including hymns, motivational talks, meditation chants etc.